akhildarelli/akhildarelli/README.md

 Hi, I’m @akhildarelli
-- 👀 I’m interested in graphical designing
+- 👀 I’m interested in full-stack web development, mobile app development, and Devops
-- 🌱 I’m currently learning hackerrank python
+- 🌱 I’m currently learning Python (Leet Code) and DevOps fundamentals
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web applications, Flutter projects, and open-source repositories
-- 📫 How to reach me mail:- akhildarelli700@gmail.com
+- 📫 How to reach me: darelliakhil5992@gmail.com

 <!---
 akhildarelli/akhildarelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.